Civil Society Recommendations for the UNSG’s Panel on Critical Energy Transition Minerals

 Koyenum Immalah Foundation KIF Nigeria

-Maryknoll Fathers and Brothers USA
+Maryknoll Fathers and Brothers United States of America

 Mater Natura – Instituto de Estudos Ambientais Brasil